ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Administrator’s Manual.md

 > Tablespace Name-{Ping Pong Number}-{File Number}
 > ```
 >
-> Ping Pong Number identifies the two checkpoint image files alternately used during ping-pong checkpoint operations.
+> Ping Pong Number identifies the two checkpoint image files alternately used during ping pong checkpoint operations.
 It is either 0 or 1.
 This number allows users to identify the stable checkpoint image file used for memory database backup or recovery.
 >
 > File Number indicates the sequential order of checkpoint image files, starting from 0 and incrementing by 1.
 A new file number is assigned whenever the size of a checkpoint image exceeds the specified limit and a new file is created.
 >